siers/nix-gitignore/README.md

     gitignoreSource = gitignoreFilterSource (_: _: true);

 The `filter` accepts the same arguments the `filterSource` function would pass to its filters.
+Thus `fn: gitignoreFilterSourcePure fn ""` is extensionally equivalent to `filterSource`.

+If you want to make your own filter from scratch, you may use

+    gitignoreFilter = ign: root: filterPattern (gitignoreToPatterns ign) root;

 ## Testing